-Five years after the Paris Agreement, and with calls by the IPCC for urgent action in the coming decade to prevent climate change catastrophe, 2020-21 has been billed as a key year for climate action.
-The COVID-19 crisis that has accompanied this year marks a point of transformation for the economy and society: it has demonstrated how remarkable and rapid systems change can be.
-The global pandemic has given us a clear opportunity to pave the way for building back better and establishing new norms, as well as lessons that can inform how we might face the unabated climate crisis and future climate shocks.
+Five years after the Paris Agreement, along with IPCC’s call for urgent action to prevent climate change catastrophe in the coming decade, 2020-21 has been billed as a key year for climate action.
+The COVID-19 crisis this year has marked a point of transformation for our economy and society by demonstrating how remarkable and rapid systems change can be.
+This global pandemic has given us a clear opportunity to pave the way for building back better and establishing new norms, as well as learning the lessons on how we might face the unabated climate crisis and future climate shocks.

 A paradigm shift is needed if we are to move towards a limited or no-overshoot climate scenario.
-Stakeholders in financial markets, capital and investment represent important levers of change, as they have a key allocative role in society, and can enable investment into a net-zero low-energy future.
-Financial intermediaries can effectively support and enable societies to mobilise the investment required for the systems change needed to transition economy and society onto a net-zero pathway that is compatible with 1.5°C by 2100.
+Stakeholders in financial markets, capital and investment represent important levers of change, as they have a key allocative role in our society and can enable investment into a net-zero low-energy future.
+Financial intermediaries can effectively support and mobilise the investment required for the systems change needed to transition our economy and society onto a net-zero carbon pathway that is compatible with 1.5°C by 2100.

 The papers in this series will respond to a number of key questions :